 Karen and Sebastian had set aside a lot of time for portraits before heading back downtown for their St Julien wedding ceremony.
 We started off on the trails at Chautauqua, where they attracted a lot of attention and congratulations from hikers.
 Chautauqua is such a beautiful place for Boulder wedding photos – it really is the most iconic view in town!
 Afterwards we headed up the road to Flagstaff, and stopped at a pullout where we could get into the trees for some photos out of the sun.

 The St Julien wedding ceremony was short and sweet, and afterwards everyone celebrated with champagne and teary-eyed toasts by friends and family, before heading to Flagstaff House for dinner.
 Karen and Sebastian and I made a detour to Lost Gulch for sunset portraits overlooking the mountains.
 Karen was smart enough to bring a pair of comfy boots for these, since Lost Gulch is very rocky – not an easy thing to navigate in high heels.
 And with the winter winds, we almost lost the veil when it flew off her head.
 I had to run across the rocks to catch it before it went over the edge!
 Never a dull moment in Boulder 😉

 If you are planning a St Julien wedding, or want photos at all the best venues in Boulder, I would love to chat with you.
-I’ve lived and worked in Boulder for nine years now and can give you all the local insight.
+I’ve lived and worked in Boulder for ten years, and can give you all the local insight.
 Check out my wedding collections, then get in touch and let’s talk about your big day!

 Shoutouts to the vendors who helped make Karen and Sebastian’s St Julien wedding such a beautiful day!